 - 11 Verify that the LUNs were removed cleanly by answering the following questions: - Is the device tree clean?
-Verify that the operating system metanodes are removed from the /sys/block directory. - Were all the appropriate LUNs removed?
+After the LUN is removed cleanly, there should be no hdisk entries in the "Defined" state. - Were all the appropriate LUNs removed?
 Use the DMP disk reporting tools such as the vxdisk list command output to determine if the LUNs have been cleaned up successfully. - Is the vxdisk list output correct?
 Verify that the vxdisk list output shows the correct number of paths and does not include any ghost disks.